 Presbyterian World Mission’s work in international evangelism is moving in a new direction!
-To learn about Haemin Lee, the International Evangelism Catalyst and the work he is engaging in with congregations, groups and networks, please click here.
+To learn about Haemin Lee, the International Evangelism Catalyst and the work he has been engaging in with congregations, groups and networks, please click here.
 To talk with a staff person about endowments and Extra Commitment Opportunities for International Evangelism, please email Carol Wetzel or call her at 800-728-7228 x5253.

 Proclaiming the Good News of Jesus Christ Throughout the World